Writing

 const endIndex = startIndex + visibleItemCount;

-Next, it's necessary to calculate the actual position of each item to know its position in the list:
+Next, we need to calculate the actual position of each item to know where it should be placed in the list:

 const itemPosition = itemIndex * itemHeight;

-After obtaining the start and end points of the viewable area and the actual position of each item from the above calculations, the next step is to calculate the total height of all data:
+After calculating the start and end of the visible area and the position of each item, we then compute the total height of all the data:

 const totalHeight = itemCount * itemHeight;